 There are a number of pupils in school requiring ‘Epipens’.
 The list of these pupils is in reception along with a box for each individual fully labelled with their name and photo that contains their Epipen.
 This information is also available on the locaton map made avaible to all staff including supply, on the medical board in the staffroom and medical section of the childs record in SIMS.
-All staff have received Epipen training from STS Medics.
+All staff have received Epipen training from STS Medics (June 2019)

 The administering of Epipens must be carried out by the nearest member of staff in the event of an emergency and/or when anaphylactic shock is apparent irrespective of whether Piriton has been administered first.
 Please ensure you are familiar with the use of epipens and/or symptoms of anaphylactic shock.
 Pupils must take their epipens on all off site visits and outdoor activities.
-This includes when on the playing field, in Forest School or on the top playground (except for dinnertimes).
+This includes when on the playing field, in Forest School or on the top playground.

 ASTHMA:

 There are a number of pupils in school with Asthma.
-A full asthma register is kept with Mrs Biggs in the finance office and this information is available in the medical section of the pupils record on SIMS.
+A full asthma register is kept in reception and this information is available in the medical section of the pupils record on SIMS.
 All pupils with asthma have a full asthma care plan and parental consent for the use of the schools emergency inhalers.
 If you have any concerns over a pupil who may be having an asthma attack please see support from a trained first aider immediately.
 Pupils must take their inhalers on all offsite visits, outdoor activities and PE lessons.

 Allergens:

 All parents were written to and asked to complete an allergen form for their child to inform us if they are allergic to any of the DFE updated allergen list (14 specific allergens) this information is recorded in the dietary section of the pupil record on SIMS.
-The Inclusion Manager (SENCo), Mrs Anderson, and Mrs Barnett the lunchtime manager have copies of this information.
+This information is available to staff via SIMS and the location map.

 Diabetes: